Toward Interpretable Sleep Stage Classification Using Cross-Modal Transformers: Results and Discussion

 \subsection{Sleep Stage Classification}

+We evaluated the performance of our proposed epoch and sequence cross-modal transformers on the SleepEDF-expanded 2018 and SHHS datasets, comparing it against various state-of-the-art methods.
+The performance metrics used are accuracy (ACC), Cohen's kappa ($\kappa$), macro-F1 score (MF1), sensitivity (Sens), specificity (Spec), and macro-averaged G-mean (MGm).
+Further details on the performance metrics are provided in the supplementary materials (Section C).
+The results of the methods for both classification schemes (one-to-one and many-to-many classification) are presented in Tables \ref{table:results} and \ref{table:shhs_results}.
+Additionally, we evaluate the class-wise performance, with results provided in Tables \ref{table: class_per} and \ref{table: shhs_class_per}.

-We present the overall performance of both epoch and sequence cross-modal transformers in comparison to previous works on the sleep-EDF-expanded 2018 dataset for both classification schemes (one-to-one and many-to-many classification) in Table \ref{table:results} and class-wise performance in Table \ref{table: class_per}.
-Our proposed sequence cross-modal transformer with $15$ epochs in a sequence achieves the state-of-the-art performance with the accuracy of $84.3\%$ and Cohen's Kappa ($\kappa$) of $0.785$.
-The key factor to be observed is that our sequence cross-modal transformer achieves high classification performance with a lower number of parameters compared to previous methods.
-SeqSleepNet {\cite{phan2019seqsleepnet}} has lower number of parameters compared to ours, but since the method is based on RNNs, it takes a longer time during training and inference.
+In the SleepEDF dataset, our proposed sequence cross-modal transformer with $15$ epochs in a sequence achieves comparable performance with the state-of-the-art methods for accuracy and Cohen's Kappa coefficient ($\kappa$).
+However, our method outperforms past works in macro-averaged F1 ($79.4\%$), sensitivity ($80.2\%$), specificity ($95.9\%$), and macro-averaged G-mean ($87.7\%$).
+Similarly, the same sequence cross-modal transformer outperforms past works in sensitivity ($83.1\%$) and macro-averaged G-mean ($89.6\%$) in the SHHS dataset.
+For other metrics, our performance is slightly lower than past works.
+A key factor to note is that our sequence cross-modal transformer achieves high classification performance with fewer parameters compared to previous methods.
+While SeqSleepNet \cite{phan2019seqsleepnet} has fewer parameters, it relies on RNNs, which require longer training and inference times.